react-ghost/expo/docs/pages/clients/eas-build.md

 <Tab >

-`expo-dev-client` does not modify your application's behavior in a build you would submit to the Play Store or App Store, so you must specify `developmentClient: true` to create a custom development client.
+`expo-dev-client` does not modify your application's behavior in a build you would submit to the Play Store or App Store, so you must specify `"developmentClient": true` to create a custom development client.
 To share the build with your internal team, use [`internal` distribution](/build/internal-distribution.md).

 An example configuration would look like this: